 - FPKI Key Recovery Policy (PDF, October 2017)

 The FPKI Management Authority (FPKIMA) operates the primary Certification Authorities that serve as the trust infrastructure for the Federal Government:

-- U.S. Federal Common Policy Certification Authority – The system operates as the Root CA for the Federal Government’s PKI services and is audited to the X.509 Certificate Policy for the U.S. Federal PKI Common Policy Framework.
+- U.S. Federal Common Policy Certification Authority – This system operates as the Root CA for the Federal Government’s PKI services and is audited to the X.509 Certificate Policy for the U.S. Federal PKI Common Policy Framework.

-- Federal Bridge Certification Authority – The system operates as a PKI bridge that enables interoperability between PKIs participating in the FPKI and is audited to the X.509 Certificate Policy for the Federal Bridge Certification Authority (FBCA).
+- Federal Bridge Certification Authority – This system operates as a PKI bridge that enables interoperability between PKIs participating in the FPKI and is audited to the X.509 Certificate Policy for the Federal Bridge Certification Authority (FBCA).